Chemin de fer d'Anvin à Calais: History

 In 1921, the VFIL acquired five locomotives from the CF Guise-Hirson, which had been converted to Standard gauge during the war and a decision had been made that it would remain so.
 Thus its rolling stock was available.
 Three 2-6-0T locomotives and two 2-10-0T locomotives were bought.
 The 2-10-0T locomotives required that various bridges were strengthened before they could be brought into service.
 They were restricted to working between Lumbres and Bonningues.
 Twelve bogie carriages, 62 wagons, 22 vans, 40 open or flat wagons and a crane were bought from the CF Guise-Hirson.
 A further 29 freight wagons would be purchased at a later date.
 Responding to complaints of late running in 1922, VFIL's departmental engineer stated that this was due to locomotive maintenance issues caused by the war.

 In 1924, three more 2-6-0T locomotives were bought.
-Als in that year, two railcars with 45 hp Renault-Scemia petrol engines entered service.
+Also in that year, two railcars with 45 hp Renault-Scemia petrol engines entered service.
 RS1 was owned by VFIL, and RS2 was owned by the department.
 Both seated 25, with 15 standing.
 One of them was initially put into service on the TvAPA but by 1926 both were in use between Anvin and Fruges.
 The 1924-25 sugar beet season saw an abundant crop.
 The 2-10-0T locomotives were of great use in taking beet to the sucreries.

 In 1930, the VFIL abolished third class.
 Third class carriages were reclassified as second class.
 In 1931, an 0-6-0+0-6-0T Mallet locomotive was bought.
 It was restricted to operating between Anvin and Guînes.
 In 1932, VFIL built a railcar at Lumbres.
 It was fitted with a 65 hp De Dion JMH petrol engine.
 Numbered ARB2, it seated 28 with twelve standing.
 Another railcar, numbered CGL1 was built at about this time.
 In 1933 railcars RS1 and RS2 were rebuilt at Lumbres.
 RS1 was shortened and fitted with at 65 hp Unic diesel engine.
 It was renumbered CGL11.
 RS2 was fitted with an 85 hp Berliot diesel engine.
 It was renumbered PdC101.
 In 1934-35, five more railcars were built at Lumbres.
 These were fitted with 65 hp Unic M24 diesel engines.
 Numbered ARB3-5 and CGL6-7, they seated 29 with eleven standing.
 All railcars were second class only.